couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 So there is nothing extra required from the SDKs to support these, as we already simply turn the untyped `plan` parameters into JSON.
 * The SDK (and Couchbase in general), at least in this first phase, have nothing to do with generating the vectors - both those stored in the documents, and those used for queries.
 The user will be responsible for generating these, for example using the OpenAI Embeddings API.
 * The feature works with both global and scoped FTS indexes.
+As this is a 7.6+ feature, we will make scoped indexes the primary target for documentation, examples, etc.

 SDK PM advises that the most common vector search use-cases are likely to be, in this order: